Tom Byron: Acting

 Byron first started acting in hardcore films in May 1982, and continued to perform mostly in roles portraying doctors or "coming of age" scenarios, as he resembled a teenager even though he was in his early to mid-20s.
 He starred alongside the underage Traci Lords in many films including her porn debut in early 1984, What Gets Me Hot!.
 He performed with Ginger Lynn in her second-ever scene, and claims that experience convinced the actress to remain in porn after her first scene with Ron Jeremy had her contemplating quitting the business.
 "America, you have me to thank for Ginger Lynn", Byron has said.

-In porn's 1980s heyday, Byron says that pills such as Viagra didn't yet exist to help male performers, and many including himself regularly smoked cannabis before filming as a means of getting in the mood.
+In porn's 1980s heyday, Byron says that pills such as Viagra did not yet exist to help male performers, and many including himself regularly smoked cannabis before filming as a means of getting in the mood.
 Byron did, however, begin to turn to pills for help later in his career.
 "Viagra kept me in the game for at least ten years after my due date", he says.

 He was rumored to have had an ongoing off-screen relationship with Lords in the mid-80s, though in the years since he has alternately downplayed their relationship and admitted that he had been in love with her.
 He says he "fell hard" in love with porn actress Jill Kelly in the early 90s after the suicide of her estranged husband Cal Jammer.
 Byron also dated porn actress Tera Patrick early in her career.

 He has changed his image several times throughout his career, frequently portraying a clean-shaven, adolescent virgin in his early years in porn.
 In 1986, he released a music video for his song "Cat Alley".
 By the early 1990s, Byron again changed his persona and appearance to that of a clean-cut "businessman" type.

 In a 2020 interview, Byron said Jamie Summers was his all-time favorite co-star, citing her "amazing pussy".
 He named Jada Stevens and Gia Derza as his favorite then-current performers, though he retired before he had an opportunity to work with either of them.

 In August 2003, Byron announced his retirement from performing to focus on his directing career.
 However, in 2006 he returned to performing in some scenes.